Chamberlain91/Heirloom/README.md

 # Heirloom

-A C# framework that provides *drawing, audio playback, mathematics, data structures and more*.
+A C# framework that provides *drawing, audio, mathematics, data structures and more*.
 Useful for prototyping and implementating games, tools and other graphical applications.
-Heirloom currently is supported on *Windows, Linux and macOS*.
+Heirloom currently is supported on *Windows, Linux and Android*.

+Note: The library *should* be able to run on *macOS* but I am not supporting this platform.
+Apple has deprecated OpenGL in addition to the fact I just don't have access to an apple computer to test.
+However, if someone in the larger world of the internet wants to help implement a *macOS* backend, please let me know.

 ![screenshots](./Documentation/screenshots.png)

 I've been developing this framework with **Visual Studio 2019**.
-Using the `dotnet` CLI has been straight forward enough experience to build and run the examples so using `VS Code` (or your favorite editor) and basic comprehension of the command line should work well to contribute and/or use **Heirloom**.
+Using the `dotnet` CLI has been straight forward enough experience to build and run the examples, so using `VS Code` (or your favorite editor) should work well to contribute and/or use **Heirloom**.

-Libraries are `NET Standard 2.1` compiant and examples run on `NET Core 3.1`.
+The framework is built against `NET 5.0` (and `MonoAndroid10.0` on Android).

 ## Tutorials and Documentation